jorgedb98/PIPECHIP/README.md

   - `chip_2`: add the right SRR.
   - `input_1`: add the right SRR.
   - `input_2`: add the right SRR.

-If you have more than 2 chip and input samples, all you have to do is add extra parameter following the previous order and making sure you write them as chip_n and input_n where n refers to the sample number
+__If you have more than 2 chip and input samples, all you have to do is add extra parameter following the previous order and making sure you write them as chip_n and input_n where n refers to the sample number.__

 - `sample_dir`: paste the path to the `test` folder where yu have pasted the params file along with the genome, annotation and samples, given the case you have them already downloaded.

 - `promoter`: This parameter refers to the length of the promotoer for the proccessing of picks obtained using macs2 function.